Fix "Pairing Required" (1008)

 openclaw devices list

-# Replace <request-id> with the ID from the list above openclaw devices approve <request-id>
+]# Paste the id from the output above openclaw devices approve dev_a1b2c3d4

 The client should automatically reconnect within a few seconds.